Icarz/alx-pre_course/README.md

-This is the README file at the root of the repository.
+This is the only update with the github UI README file at the root of the repository.